Evangelical Church Alliance: History

 Soon after the death of C.S.
 Hanley, a decision was made by the board of WFMA to divest the organisation.
 However, the WFMA was re-established in two locations by separate groups within the organization.
 Each claimed the support of Mrs. Hanley.

 Rev. C.S.
 Osterhus organized the WFMA in Robbinsdale, Minnesota, while another portion of membership under the leadership of Dr. Montgomery organized in Webster Groves, Missouri.
 In the case of the latter, the name "Fundamental Ministerial Association" was chosen in 1931 to reflect the organization's basis of unity and to distinguish the organization from the WFMA in Minnesota.

 On July 21, 1958, during the annual convention at Trinity Seminary and Bible College in Chicago, Illinois, a more comprehensive constitution was created and the name was changed to The Evangelical Church Alliance.

 The ECA's membership includes over 1,600+ constituents.
+One of the largest groupings of constituents in the ECA are military chaplains.
+Chaplains in the military represent more than 200 different denominations.
+The ECA is one of the most active (more than 100, both active and reserve) with 174 chaplains.
 Today the ECA's motto continues to be, "In things essential, unity; in things nonessential, liberty; and in all things, charity", and remains committed to the Word of God and to its members who minister throughout the world.